 Heightened Anxiety: Some people may find that high doses of THC make their anxiety worse instead of relieving it.
 At the same time, others may find that cannabis helps them manage their stress.

 Cognitive Impairment: Using large amounts of THC can cause short-term memory problems and difficulty with coordination.
 It’s essential to be mindful of how much you’re using and how it might affect your ability to think and move.
+Understanding both the benefits and potential drawbacks of THC is important for responsible cannabis consumption.

 These risks highlight the need to use THC in moderation.
 It’s essential to find a balance between enjoying the positive effects while avoiding any potential adverse effects by being informed about what you’re using and paying attention to how it affects you.